 Henry is a member of the Association of Pension Lawyers.

-‘Liability arising from unauthorised payments under FA 2004’: interview for LexisPSL Pensions (March 2017) on the Upper Tribunal’s decision in Commissioners for HM Revenue & Customs v Sippchoice Ltd UKUT 87 (TCC), considering when a pension scheme administrator is liable to a scheme sanction charge under section 239 of the Finance Act 2004.
+‘Liability arising from unauthorised payments under FA 2004’: article for LexisPSL Pensions (March 2017) on the Upper Tribunal’s decision in Commissioners for HM Revenue & Customs v Sippchoice Ltd UKUT 87 (TCC), considering when a pension scheme administrator is liable to a scheme sanction charge under section 239 of the Finance Act 2004.

-‘The great RPI v CPI debate – clarity at last?‘: interview for LexisPSL Pensions (November 2016) on the Court of Appeal’s decision in Barnardo’s & Ors v Buckinghamshire & Ors EWCA Civ 1064 as to the meaning of the defined term “Retail Prices Index” in the Rules of the Barnardo’s Staff Pension Scheme and the effect of section 67 of the Pensions Act 1995.
+‘The great RPI v CPI debate – clarity at last?‘: article for LexisPSL Pensions (November 2016) on the Court of Appeal’s decision in Barnardo’s & Ors v Buckinghamshire & Ors EWCA Civ 1064 as to the meaning of the defined term “Retail Prices Index” in the Rules of the Barnardo’s Staff Pension Scheme and the effect of section 67 of the Pensions Act 1995.

-‘Auto-enrolment – guidance on when travelling workers are considered based in Great Britain’: interview for LexisPSL Pensions (January 2016) on the decision in R (on the application of Fleet Maritime Services (Bermuda) Ltd) v Pensions Regulator EWHC 3744 (Admin) and the territorial scope of the Pensions Act 2008.
+‘Auto-enrolment – guidance on when travelling workers are considered based in Great Britain’: article for LexisPSL Pensions (January 2016) on the decision in R (on the application of Fleet Maritime Services (Bermuda) Ltd) v Pensions Regulator EWHC 3744 (Admin) and the territorial scope of the Pensions Act 2008.

-‘Setting things straight on rectification proceedings’: interview for LexisPSL Pensions (December 2015) on the decision in Re BCA Pension Plan EWHC 3492 (Ch) and use of the section 48 procedure under the Administration of Justice Act 1985 as a potential alternative to construction or rectification proceedings.
+‘Setting things straight on rectification proceedings’: article for LexisPSL Pensions (December 2015) on the decision in Re BCA Pension Plan EWHC 3492 (Ch) and use of the section 48 procedure under the Administration of Justice Act 1985 as a potential alternative to construction or rectification proceedings.

 ‘Barnardo’s v Buckinghamshire: indexation, revaluation and RPI v CPI’, Freshfields Bruckhaus Deringer LLP (February 2017)